 2. In-Person Supportive Communities and Events

 Some cities in the USA are more inclusive and understanding when it comes to dating with herpes, especially within the LGBTQ+ space.
-These cities often host queer-inclusive events, STI-positive meetups, and pride festivals that foster supportive environments:
+These cities often host queer-inclusive events, STI-positive meets, and pride festivals that foster supportive environments:

 - San Francisco, CA: Known for its progressive LGBTQ+ community and sex-positive culture, it’s home to various herpes support groups and queer wellness spaces.